Adriankhl/relativitization-game-doc/faq/frequently-asked-questions.md

 Yes, after it is more polished.
 At least I am planning to add Chinese translation for the game before Steam release.

+### Why the android apk is experimental?

+In principle, this game should work on android phones.
+However, due to the heavy computation, it might not be a pleasant experience to player this game on android.
+Optimization might be possible int the future to provide a smooth experience on android.

 ### Game crashes to desktop?

 Possible reasons: